 Preventative Maintenance: A necessity in today's manufacturing world

-Preventative maintenance is proving to be an overwhelming need for most manufacturing companies in today’s industrial world.
-Having a plan or dedicated team member focused on machine and machine tool maintenance is a benefit that could save companies tens of thousands of dollars per year and potentially months of production.
+Preventive maintenance is proving to be an overwhelming need for most manufacturing companies in today’s industrial world.
+Having a plan or dedicated team member focused on machine and machine tool maintenance can save companies tens of thousands of dollars per year and potentially months of production.
 Workholding on machines, like Magna-Lock USA products, is just one example of a product that should have a plan in place from year to year to optimize machine output and performance.

 Let’s dive deeper into preventive maintenance in workholding.